 Many infectious diseases tend to be specific to certain species.
 However, bacteria or parasites that live harmlessly or cause limited disease in one species may cause more serious illness in another.

 Animal bites and scratches can present serious problems for people.
 If a wound is not cleaned and dressed properly or if medical care is not provided, the person is more likely to get an infection.
 Infections that may be passed from pets to people include:

-Cat scratch fever is caused by bacteria carried by healthy cats..
+Cat scratch fever is caused by bacteria carried by healthy kittens and cats.
 Cat scratch fever results after a cat scratches the skin, bites, or licks an open sore.
 About a week later, the point of contact develops a raised bump.
 Other symptoms may occur, like fever, fatigue, swollen lymph nodes, loss of appetite, or headache.
 Serious complications, like a high fever or pneumonia, may result.

 Effects of toxoplasmosis on the fetus depends on gestational age.
 Pregnancy complications include miscarriage or stillbirth.
 The newborn infant is also at risk of having severe mental disabilites, cataracts, and hearing loss.

-Giardiasis is spread through ingestion of water or food that has been contaminated by feces containing the a specific organism.
+Giardiasis is spread through ingestion of water or food that has been contaminated by feces containing a specific organism.
 Giardia is one of the most common intestinal parasites of both pets and humans in the US.
-Giardiasis causes gastrointesinal symptoms including, diarrhea, bloating, nausea, and abdominal pain.
+Giardiasis causes gastrointesinal symptoms, including diarrhea, bloating, nausea, and abdominal pain.

 Ringworm is an itchy, fungal skin infection that can occur after contact with an infected pet.